oxnr/awesome-bigdata/README.md

 * [Apache Spark Bagel](http://spark.apache.org/docs/0.7.3/bagel-programming-guide.html) - implementation of Pregel, part of Spark.
 * [ArangoDB](https://www.arangodb.com/) - multi model distributed database.
 * [DGraph](https://github.com/dgraph-io/dgraph) - A scalable, distributed, low latency, high throughput graph database aimed at providing Google production level scale and throughput, with low enough latency to be serving real time user queries, over terabytes of structured data.
+* [EliasDB](https://github.com/krotik/eliasdb) - a lightweight graph based database that does not require any third-party libraries.
 * [Facebook TAO](https://www.facebook.com/notes/facebook-engineering/tao-the-power-of-the-graph/10151525983993920) - TAO is the distributed data store that is widely used at facebook to store and serve the social graph.
 * [GCHQ Gaffer](https://github.com/GovernmentCommunicationsHeadquarters/Gaffer) - Gaffer by GCHQ is a framework that makes it easy to store large-scale graphs in which the nodes and edges have statistics.
 * [Google Cayley](https://github.com/google/cayley) - open-source graph database.